escuccim/mammography-models/ReadMe.md

 <div style="text-align:center;"><i>Table 1: Performance on Test Set</i></div>

-Dataset 8 was created specifically for multi-class classification, including each ROI with varying amounts of context and different amounts of zoom, so this dataset
+Dataset 8 was created specifically for multi-class classification, including each ROI with varying amounts of context and different amounts of zoom, so the performance on this dataset may be partly contributable to it's artificial nature.

 Model 1.0.0.29 performed excellent on both the training and validation data, as seen in Figure 1.

 <img src="accuracy_1.0.0.29b.png" alt="Binary Accuracy and Recall of Model 1.0.0.29">

 <div style="text-align:center"><i>Figure 1 - Binary Accuracy and Recall for Model 1.0.0.29</i></div>

 Model 1.0.1.39 also performed remarkably well on both the training and validation data on Dataset 5, but also performed well on Dataset 6.
 This model was more complicated than model 1.0.0.28, and included a branch to attempt to detect smaller abnormalities.